We talk a lot about strategies that help you grow your writing career, because we want to position you to do your best work.

 In fact, you shouldn’t get it right all of the time.
 If you do, you likely aren’t taking enough calculated risks that help you really get it right in the long run.

 Working toward a goal is exactly that — you take the steps to move toward the direction you want to go in.

-Unless you’re comfortable standing still, you have to take action and pave the messy path that keeps you moving along.
+Unless you’re comfortable standing still, you have to take action and pave the messy path that keeps you moving closer to your creative potential.
 It doesn’t remotely resemble a straight line.